Dr Emily Clark

 Research summary

-My main research interests focus on transcriptomics and genomics in livestock in both production animals and indigenous African breeds.
-I am particularly interested in functional annotation and the transcriptional control of complex traits.
+My main research interests focus on transcriptomics and genomics in farmed animals in both temperate and tropical regions.
+I am particularly interested in functional annotation of farmed animal genomes and the transcriptional control of complex traits in small ruminants.